-I am employed by FMC and the university as a Clinical Nurse Researcher, working 2 days a week at the hospital and 3 days a week at the university.
+I am employed by the cardiac care unit at FMC and the university as a Clinical Nurse Researcher, working 2 days a week at the hospital and 3 days a week at the university.

-Working in the Cardiac Care Unit at FMC for 29years as a Clinical Nurse and Associate Nurse Unit Manager.
+Working in the Cardiac Care Unit at FMC for 30 years as a Clinical Nurse and Associate Nurse Unit Manager.

 I initially did my general nurse training certificate in Broken Hill and completed my Bachelor of Nursing in 1994 at Flinders University.

-Just returned from my second time with the Sunrise Electronic Medical Record project, working as a Clinical Educator.
-Teaching sunrise to doctors, nurses, medical imaging and clerical staff.
+Sunrise Electronic Medical Record project: working as a Clinical Educator.
+Teaching sunrise to doctors, nurses, medical imaging, and clerical staff.
 Involved with activating the Mount Gambier Hospital and Stage 4 at the Royal Adelaide Hospital.

-Immersed in the clinical environment I am basing my research on how nursing leadership impacts patient outcomes.
-Currently exploring a new way of doing ward round to improve patient outcomes.
+Immersed in the clinical environment I am basing my research on how to build excellence in health care.

 Associate member of the Cardiac Society of Australia and New Zealand.